Marie Benoît

-Marie Benoît ([maʁi bənwa]; born 16 March 1995) is a Belgian professional tennis player.
+Marie Benoît ([maʁi bənwa]; born 16 March 1995) is a Belgian former professional tennis player.

-Benoît has won ten singles titles and ten doubles titles on the ITF Circuit.
-On 21 September 2020, she achieved her best singles ranking of world No. 228.
+On 24 July 2023, she achieved her best singles ranking of world No. 188.
 On 18 October 2021, she peaked at No. 208 in the WTA doubles rankings.

+Benoît has won 15 singles and 12 doubles titles on the ITF Women's Circuit.

-Playing for the Belgium Fed Cup team, Benoît has a win–loss record of 1–0.
+Playing for the Belgium Fed Cup team, Benoît has a win–loss record of 1–2 (as of November 2024).

-Career highlights
+Career

+2019: WTA Tour debut

 Benoît's singles debut on the WTA Tour came at the 2019 Internationaux de Strasbourg, where she was defeated in the first round by Ukrainian player Marta Kostyuk.
 In doubles, she made her debut at the 2019 Bucharest Open, when she lost with her partner Ysaline Bonaventure in the first round.

+2020-2022: First WTA 125 doubles final

-In 2020, she reached final of a WTA Challenger doubles event, partnering with Jessika Ponchet.
+In 2020, she reached the final of a WTA 125 Challenger event, partnering with Jessika Ponchet.
 The following year was marked by participating in all four Grand Slam qualifying tournaments, twice reaching the second round.
+In 2021, she reached semifinals in a $25k tournament in Grenoble, France, losing to Viktorija Golubic.
+In a tournament in Santa Margherita di Pula, Italy, she lost the final against Arantxa Rus.